-Hackeá: Starting your STEM journey
+Hackeá: Starting your ICT journey

 In the digital world in which we live, Information and Communication Technologies (ICTs) play a fundamental role in almost every aspect of our lives.
 However, there is a significant gap in the participation of women and dissidents in the ICT professional field.
-To address this issue and encourage inclusion from an early stage, we launched "Hackeá: Starting your ICT journey " initiative.
+To address this issue and encourage inclusion from an early stage, we launched "Hackeá: Starting your ICT journey" initiative.

 These educational open days are designed especially for 4th and 5th year high school students with little knowledge and/or limited access to technological tools, with the aim of inspiring them to consider a career in ICT (in particular careers related to software development) and, at the same time, promote the inclusion of women and dissidents in this field.
 In this blog post, we explore the importance of generating these types of initiatives from high school and analyze why it is crucial to focus on the inclusion of women and dissidents in the ICT field.